 A little lowered, Bilstein suspension, sharp, precise, quick and still comfortable.

-Here is a picture of the SS and my father in law, Erik, age 88, on the way from Denmark to Switzerland.
+Together with my father in law Erik, age 88, we travelled from Denmark to Switzerland.
 One way down 1400 km’s and one way up 1450 km’s in 14 and 12 hours respectively, half of the way open top.

 I used to drive all kinds of vintage Volvo’s.
 Over the Kasseler Berge in Germany it was always a question of whether we could do it in 3. gear.
 The SS never got out of 5.
 And all the positive attention we get from old and young.
 This is just a Porsche of it’s best!